Amusan and Manyonga win gold at African Senior Athletics...

 In the field, former world champion and Olympic silver medallist, Luvo Manyonga, was crowned African Champion in the men’s long jump.

-The 35-year-old produced a season’s best jump of 8.15 metres to seal the title, with Senegal claiming the silver and bronze medals.
+The 35-year-old produced a season’s best jump of 8.15 metres to seal the title, with Senegal’s Lys Mendy claiming the silver medal (8.07m) and his compatriot Amath Faye taking bronze (8.00m).

 A minute’s silence was held in remembrance of World Athletics Council Member and President of the Confederation of African Athletics (CAA), Hamad Kalkaba Malboum, who passed on May 13th at the age of 75.